Axway/amplify-central/content/en/docs/integrate_with_central/webhook/api_discovery_webhook.md

 ## Create the trigger

-Create the ResourceHook that will call the webhook when a API Service revision has been changed in an environment.
+Create the ResourceHook that will call the webhook when a API service revision has been changed in an environment.
 Run the following command to create a ResourceHook:

 ```bash
 axway central create -f trigger.json -o json -y > trigger-details.json